American Sign Language and Interpreter Education Department

 ASL Classes are offered Spring, Summer and Fall semesters!

 Prospective and Current Students:

 The Interpreter Education Program, the ASL Minor and general ASL classes have NOT been suspended – these programs are not directly impacted by the suspension of Deaf Studies or the Master's degree.
-A teach out plan is being developed for those students already formally admitted to the Deaf Studies program.
+A teach out plan has been developed for those students already formally admitted to the Deaf Studies program.
 Please see your advisor for additional details.
 The ITP program is still very viable and available.
 All our ASL classes are proudly being offered for EKU students.

 Dr. Laurence Hayes